 The Pembina Valley Humane Society is dedicated to ending pet overpopulation.
-All dogs, cats, and rabbits adopted from the Humane Society are spayed or neutered.
+All dogs and cats adopted from the Humane Society are spayed or neutered.
 While veterinarians used to believe that spay or neuter couldn’t be performed safely on young animals, it is now widely agreed that early spay and neuter is safe and often reduces recovery times.

 I want to adopt a small dog/special breed.
 Can you call me when one comes available?

 Unfortunately, we aren’t able to keep waiting lists for animals.
 These requests are normally for animals who are in high demand when they go up for adoption and we try to give everyone a fair chance.
 We suggest coming in to the shelter frequently as well as keeping an eye on our web site, Facebook page or Instagram, because new animals become available for adoption all the time and sometimes are adopted before they are even able to be posted online.

 Can I adopt a pet as a gift?